 Ka tuwhaina te huware ki te whenua, e hoki atu ranei ki to waha - What you waste or throw away, you can never recover.

-In our region, the amount of solid waste for disposal is increasing.
-Also, wastes from areas outside our region (such as Auckland and Tauranga) are likely to be increasingly brought into the Waikato region for disposal.
+The Waikato region has five municipal solid waste landfills, five disposal sites associated with industrial operations and 13 or more consented cleanfills of significant size.
+The amount of solid waste for disposal is increasing.
+In 2006, an estimated 588,000 tonnes of waste was disposed of to landfill in the Waikato region.
+This increased to more than 700,000 tonnes in 2010 - an estimated 19 per cent increase over this period.
+Wastes from areas outside our region (such as Auckland and Tauranga) are likely to be increasingly brought into the Waikato region for disposal.
 Find out about what happens to our waste.

 At the same time we are becoming more aware of the potential effects of solid waste disposal.
 Poorly built and maintained landfills near waterways can leak contaminants into the water.
-Recently many unsatisfactory disposal sites have been closed or upgraded.
+Many unsatisfactory disposal sites have been closed or upgraded.
 Find out where waste landfills are located in our region.

 Modern landfills are better managed with greater emphasis on avoiding environmental effects.
 But landfill space is becoming scarce as older sites are closed and suitable new sites are harder to find.